w3f/Grants-Program/loop_ecosystem.md

 ## Development Roadmap :nut_and_bolt:

 ### Overview
-- **Total Estimated Duration:** The development of Loop is planned over a seven-month period
+- **Total Estimated Duration:** The development of Loop is planned over a eight-month period
 - **Full-Time Equivalent (FTE):**  4 FTE
-- **Total Costs:** The estimated cost of the project is $80,000 USD, covering design and architecture, smart contract development and NFTs implementation, user and merchant interface development, cross-chain compatibility implementation, as well as testing, documentation, and deployment.
+- **Total Costs:** The estimated cost of the project is $80,000, covering design and architecture, smart contract development, NFTs implementation and cashback functionalities, user and merchant interface development, cross-chain compatibility implementation, as well as testing and documentation.
 The project has been broken down into five detailed milestones

-### Milestone 1 — Smart Contract Development & NFTs Implementation
+### Milestone 1 — Smart Contract Development, NFTs Implementation & Cashback Functionalities
-- **Estimated Duration:** 2 month
+- **Estimated Duration:** 3 month
 - **FTE:**  4
-- **Costs:** 20,000 USD
+- **Costs:** 30,000 USD

 | Number | Deliverable | Specification | Technologies, Languages & Frameworks |
 | -----: | ----------- | ------------- | ------------------------------------ |